cliffordwilliam/nest-tea-app/project-log.md

 # exit repl with ctrl C 3 times

-# update active user to hold role data in it, this is the req token data
+# update active user to hold role data in it, this is the req payload

 ```javascript
 import { Role } from 'src/users/enums/role.enum';